YusufKaya00/Data-Tagging-Bot/README.md

 Place the Trained Model
 Add your trained model file (e.g., name.pt) to the appropriate directory in the YOLOv7 setup.
+After that, install the necessary dependencies by following the instructions provided in the YOLOv7 repository or by running the required dependency installation commands (e.g., pip install -r requirements.txt).

 Run the Script
 Execute the Run.bat file.
 This will start the tagging process automatically.